 The Records Management program assists offices, departments, and individuals in managing records to meet the administrative, financial, legal, and historical needs of Williams by:

-- Developing and training staff on policies and procedures to comply with College practices and state and federal law
+- Developing and training staff and faculty on policies and procedures to comply with College practices and state and federal law

-- Establishing records retention schedules with offices, departments, groups, and committees
+- Establishing records retention schedules with offices, departments, units, groups, and committees

-- Guiding offices with timed records destruction and confidential disposition
+- Guiding units with timed records destruction and confidential disposition

 - Aiding with personal archiving